 6. Have Confidence

-All of these live video presentation tips will help you create compelling videos.
+All of these live video presentation tips will help you create an interactive video presentation.
 But nothing will make you and your team more convincing or establish trust with an audience more than having confidence on video.
 If you want an audience to believe in your message, you have to be confident.

 “Focus on the value of what you’re presenting instead of thinking about how you look on camera.”